-July - September 2007 Update: The project team is working to establish a task force of state and local leaders and representatives of key policy and advocacy groups to examine the benefits and barriers to implementing innovative parking pricing strategies and to recommend specific projects which could be implemented in the short-run.
+October - December 2007 Update: The project team has established a task force of state and local leaders and representatives of key policy and advocacy groups and parking experts to examine the benefits and barriers to implementing innovative parking pricing strategies and to recommend specific projects which could be implemented in the short-run.
 Background research was begun to examine the current state of parking in select locations in the Twin Cities.
 Outreach and education activities planned include public roundtables, meetings with city councils and key local government staff, community meetings and focus groups, as well as communications and media outreach.
 The team is identifying specific parking pricing demonstration projects including local government partners.
+The task force will meet on a monthly basis to advise the project team and researchers conducting the analysis and to explore opportunities for implementation of a demonstration.